In this blog post we will configure Authelia as OIDC provider and use it to enable Single Sign On (SSO) in Immich.

 - fragment

-Ensure to properly adjust the following key parameters:
+Ensure to properly adjust the following key parameters to your environment:

 • hmac_secret